 If you’ve recently undergone a dental procedure, such as a tooth extraction or oral surgery, you may experience numbness in your chin.

 Numbness, both temporary and permanent, is a known complication of wisdom teeth removal.
-Reports indicate that between 1.3 and 4.4 percent of people experience temporary numbness after getting their wisdom teeth removed.
+Reports indicate that between of people experience temporary numbness after getting their wisdom teeth removed.

 Nerve damage is a rare complication of general and surgical dentistry, but it does happen.
 Root canals, dental materials, infection, and anesthetic injections are all possible causes.